open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 - ``src/main/fbs/recipients.fbs`` Descriptions of recipient types; can be shared with schemas presented in other files.

 The header, serialized following the FlatBuffers rule set, is written to the envelope, preceded a 4-byte length field as per the envelope description.
-The Header Message Authentication Code (HMAC) is computed as described in section 6.5 TODO! link and written, bytewise, immediately after the header.
+The Header Message Authentication Code (HMAC) is computed as described in section [Header authentication code](ch05_cryptographic_details.md#header-authentication-code) and written, bytewise, immediately after the header.
 The message authentication code algorithm and, consequently, HMAC length are defined in this specification.

 ### Payload
 Lastly, the payload is written to a container composed following the CDOC format, immediately after the HMAC.
 The format presumes that the end-of-payload indicator is defined outside the format, e.g. as end-of-file.

 Note that the end-of-payload indicator is purely optional: the true integrity of the payload is determined by whether the payload can be completely decrypted.

-The composition of the payload plaintext is described in section 4.3.
-TODO! link
+The composition of the payload plaintext is described in section [Unencrypted payload](ch03_container_format.md#unencrypted-payload).

-The encryption of the payload is described in section 6.6.
-TODO! link
+The encryption of the payload is described in section [Payload assembly and encryption](ch05_cryptographic_details.md#payload-assembly-and-encryption).

 ### Format composition procedure
 This section makes reference to the reference implementation source code, using Java package names and identifiers.
 References to source code are styled as monotype.